2018 NFL draft quarterback class primer: Everything you need to know

 Check out full scouting reports on all of the draft's top QBs here.

 So, which teams might draft quarterbacks in the first round?Oh, how much time do you have?
-Here's a start, with some help from the Football Power Index's projected draft order:
+Here's a start with the top 20 in the draft set, with some help from the Football Power Index's projected draft order?for picks 21-32:

 Cleveland Browns